With Emerging Markets as a Tailwind, Aricraft Makers Take Flight

 While there are many parts suppliers and components makers, the industry is dominated at the top by behemoths Boeing and Airbus.
 The duopoly nature of the industry provides some stability and supply discipline.

 This comes at a time when the global airline industry is the healthiest it’s ever been.
 The sector has historically been plagued by chronic overcapacity, high fixed costs and volatile demand.
 Major U.S. airlines have made significant progress through a mix of industry consolidation, ongoing cost management and improved labor relations.
 Still, I remain wary of legacy airlines and instead favor a small number of ultra-low-cost competitors.
 In addition to their tight cost controls and potential for market share gains, these airlines can charge for ancillary services such as reserved seats, priority boarding and extra legroom.

-To be sure, the aircraft business faces obstacles.
+The aircraft business does face obstacles.
 Aside from the ever-present risk of terrorism, either isolationist policies or a full-blown trade war between the U.S. and China could discourage international travel.
+Safety concerns could impact companies in the short term after the 737 MAX was grounded after two planes crashed.
 And, of course, the cyclical factors that have boosted air travel, such as the global economic upturn and low fuel prices, will naturally gyrate over time.
 Nevertheless, I believe the global embrace of travel is so fundamental that it will withstand economic fluctuations.

 In the near term, I see the likeliest obstacle as something mundane: supply-chain constraints.
 The aerospace industry is steadily ramping up production, pressuring components makers to add capacity and turn out an increasing number of parts.
 Technological glitches or worker shortages could throw off assembly schedules.